Skip to main content

 As part of their statutory tasks, public in-service teacher training institutions operating at the national level:

-1. design and implement national in-service training programmes for teachers and heads of schools and other educational and training institutions, in line with the needs of the school education system;
+• design and implement national in-service training programmes for teachers and heads of nursery schools, schools and other educational institutions, in line with the needs of the school education system;

-5. develop and disseminate information and methodological resources on the establishment of collaboration and self-training networks and other types of in-service training activities, for heads, teachers-consultants and teachers-methodological advisers in public in-service teacher training institutions, and for heads and teachers in public counselling and guidance centres, including specialised centres, and educational resources centres;
+• develop and disseminate information and methodological resources on the establishment of collaboration and self-training networks and other types of CPD activities, for heads, teachers-consultants and teachers-methodological advisers in public in-service teacher training institutions, and for heads and teachers in public counselling and guidance centres, including specialised centres, and educational resources centres;

-6. support schools and other educational institutions in the performance of their tasks, including the development and publication of information and methodological resources;
+• support nursery schools, schools and other educational institutions in the performance of their tasks, including the development and publication of information and methodological resources.

 In-service teacher training institutions are required to obtain accreditation, which confirms that an institution assures high quality of CPD activities for teachers.
-Accreditation is granted by the Head of the Regional Education Authorities in the province where the main premises of the applicant institution are located.
+Accreditation is granted by the Head of the Regional Education Authorities in a given province, based on an evaluation of the institution’s activities.

 Incentives, supporting measures and funding for participation in continuing professional development (CPD) activities